 How to increase your bench press

-If you’re training for the bench press, make sure your means match your ends–which is to have a big bench.
-That’s how to increase your bench press–in a nutshell–match ends and means.
+If you’re training for the bench press, make sure the means match the ends–which is to have a big bench.
+That’s how to increase your bench press, in a nutshell: match ends and means.

 What do we mean by ‘means?’
 For this post, ‘means’ are the ways that exercise is organized.